You can’t deny the urge! It’s time to move up in your craft. Period!

 - Easy to set three different ranges

-- Can deal a large wood plank
+- Can handle large wood pieces

 - Forward and backward functions